algoexpt/algoexpt.github.io/content/posts/thought_for_today/index.md

 ---

-Since introspection is not helpful, I turn to philosophy to find the meaning of all this.
+Since introspection is not helpful, I turn to the philosophy of Vedanta to find the meaning of all this.
 I'll try to summarize what I understand so far.

 -  **Everything** is "_Maya_" - false - and that includes me the individual, and my experience of this world.
 - Since our experiences (including thoughts) can be boiled down to sensory perceptions, there is nothing to prove that the world is real and exists outside our sensory experience.